buddhike/gddb/README.md

 ## Comparison with the AWS SDK

 gddb is a thin layer on top of the official v2 client: it still uses `attributevalue` and `expression` where DynamoDB requires them (for example `Query`).
-For the common **single-item** patterns, it collapses repeated boilerplate—table name, key attribute names, marshal/unmarshal, empty-item checks, and wiring expression outputs into `PutItem` / `GetItem` / `UpdateItem` inputs—into one typed call.
+For the common **single-item** patterns, it collapses repeated boilerplate—table name, key attribute names, marshal/unmarshal, empty-item checks, and wiring expression outputs into `PutItem` / `GetItem` / `UpdateItem` inputs—into one typed call. **Updates** build the DynamoDB key from the hash (and sort) fields on the value you pass, so you do not pass the key as a separate argument.

 Assume `Item` and `table` are set up as above, `ctx` is a `context.Context`, and `client` is a `*dynamodb.Client`.